Degrassi: The Next Generation season 6: Episodes

 Season six premiered during Noggin's teen-oriented block, "The N," two months before its CTV debut.
 It was not until the ninth episode that Canadian viewers were able to watch an episode before US viewers.
-The N aired the season in three separate waves, airing the first third of the season between 29 September 2006 and 17 November 2006, then the second run of episodes between 5 January 2007 and 16 February 2007.
+The N aired the season in three separate waves, airing the first third of the season between September 29, 2006 and November 17, 2006, then the second run of episodes between January 5, 2007 and February 16, 2007.
 The final episodes of the season were broadcast between 29 June 2007 and 3 August 2007.
 Every episode aired on Fridays at 8:00 p.m.

 In Canada, CTV aired the season in two separate waves of episodes.
-The first twelve episodes aired between 28 November 2006 and 9 January 2007, on Tuesdays at 8:00 p.m. and 8:30 p.m.
-The second wave of episodes aired between 28 March 2007 and 14 May 2007.
-The first two episodes in this wave aired on Wednesdays at 9:30 p.m., immediately after CTV's simulcast of American Idol; from 9 April 2007, the remaining episodes aired on Mondays at 9:30 p.m., immediately following CTV's simulcast of Dancing with the Stars.
+The first twelve episodes aired between November 28, 2006 and January 9, 2007, on Tuesdays at 8:00 p.m. and 8:30 p.m.
+The second wave of episodes aired between March 28, 2007 and May 14, 2007.
+The first two episodes in this wave aired on Wednesdays at 9:30 p.m., immediately after CTV's simulcast of American Idol; from April 9, 2007, the remaining episodes aired on Mondays at 9:30 p.m., immediately following CTV's simulcast of Dancing with the Stars.
 CTV also broadcast episodes fourteen and fifteen before episode thirteen.

 This list is by order of production, as they appear on the DVD.